DHTMLX/gantt-docs/data/api/gantt_resource_cell_value_template.md

 - Defines the HTML content of resource timeline cells.
 - Resource timeline links tasks to a resource by the api/gantt_resource_property_config.md property of the task object.
-- The template is not called for cells where no tasks are located.
+- The template is not called for cells where no tasks are located, unless api/gantt_resource_render_empty_cells_config.md is enabled.
 - Tasks of the [project type](api/gantt_types_config.md) are not counted and won't be passed to the `tasks` argument.